precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-api.md

 ## Native API

-The definite documentation of the C++ API is available on [the preCICE doxygen pages](https://precice.org/doxygen/main/classprecice_1_1Participant.html).
+The definite documentation of the C++ API is available on [the preCICE API doxygen pages for the latest release](https://precice.org/doxygen/main/classprecice_1_1Participant.html), or [see more options](dev-docs-sourcedocs.html).

 | Language       | Location                                                                                    | Installation                                                                  |
 |----------------|---------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|